CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/post-process-cyclecloud.md

 # Scripts to post-process CMAQ output

-### Note, the post-processing analysis should be done on the head node.
+### Note, the post-processing analysis should be done on the htc node
 Verify that the compute nodes are no longer running if you have completed all of the benchmark runs

 `squeue`